radioflyerx/fuzzy-potato/Story notes.md

 #### **3. Cultural Perspective**
 - **Train-Centric Worldview**:
   - Most passengers never think about the worlds outside the train.
-  - The far rear (Stern Train) is "invisible" to daily life—just a place for cargo and travelers passing through.
+  - The far rear (The Outs) is "invisible" to daily life—just a place for cargo and travelers passing through.
-  - The front (Bow Train) is where the elite reside; Middle Train is the "heart" of society.
+  - The front (Boward) is where the elite reside; Middletrain is the "heart" of society.

 #### **4. Possible Implications for Story**
 - **Class Divide**: